 Blue Collar Crime

 Blue collar crimes are ones committed as acts of impulse or emotion, rather than being extensively planned and calculated in advance.
 Examples of common blue collar crimes include theft, drug charges, sexual charges, and physical assault.
-Blue collar crimes get their name from so-called “blue collar jobs,” referring to working class individuals who are more commonly involved in impulsive mistake crimes than ones plotted out years in advance.
+Blue collar crimes get their name from so-called “blue collar jobs,” referring to working-class individuals who are more commonly involved in impulsive mistake crimes than ones plotted out years in advance.

 Pink Collar Crime

-Pink collar crimes involve embezzlement, usually from within a company or corporation.
-Pink collar crimes tend to affect mid-sized businesses, and usually are committed by a mid-level employee of the same company.
+Pink-collar crimes involve embezzlement, usually from within a company or corporation.
+Pink-collar crimes tend to affect mid-sized businesses and are usually committed by a mid-level employee of the same company.
 Pink collar crimes got their name from the stereotype that they are often committed by female employees in managerial and accounting positions.
 Of course, male employees also commit these types of crimes as well.
 Although they receive less media attention, pink collar crimes have risen more than forty percent in the last thirty years.

 White Collar Crime